beyondcodesandalgos/CODESOFT/Task 3/README.md

 Overview:

-This is a random password generator built using Python.
+This is a simple GUI-based Password Generator built using Python's Tkinter library.
 The program allows users to specify the password length and generates a secure, randomized password using a mix of alphanumeric characters and special symbols.

 Features:
 - User-defined password length input.